Who runs this place, anyway?

 What about other posts?

 - Despite their name, posts under the “award” category include tag posts.
+This is why the TBR/W posts go under that category.

 - “Collab” category posts include those with a very loose collaboration structure, such as #AniTwitWatches.